 Silica is a natural occurring mineral found in rocks and stone commonly used in different building materials such a bricks and concrete.
 Workers will be exposed to silica when drilling, cutting or otherwise performing operations whereby these materials are being broken and are releasing dust.
-Both OSHA and NIOSH has identified exposure to silica as a health hazard as dust containing crystalline forms of silica (quartz, cristobalite, and tridymite) may cause silicosis.
+Both OSHA and NIOSH have identified exposure to silica as a health hazard as dust containing crystalline forms of silica (quartz, cristobalite, and tridymite) may cause silicosis.
 New Permissible exposure limit (PEL) for crystalline silica was introduced in 2016 highlighting the hazard this kind of exposure presents.

 ALS offers analysis for silica using NIOSH Method 7500 by X-Ray Diffraction.
 NIOSH Method 7500 is able to speciate the different crystalline forms of free silica and differentiate from most interference in bulk or air filter samples.
 As opposed to traditional methods using IR and visible spectrometry were interferences can and give false positive results.